Clare Crawley Is the New Star of The Bachelorette: Look Back at Her Journey to Find Love

 Francisco Rmoan/Walt Disney Television via Getty Images

 Crawley's journey to find love continued in 2014 when she appeared on the first season of Bachelor in Paradise.
-She quit the show in week five after having drama with Zack Kalter and learning that AshLee Frazier had called her "cuckoo" and brought up her past with Pablo.
+She quit the show in week five after having drama with Zack Kalter and learning that AshLee Frazier had called her "cuckoo" and brought up her past with Galavis.
 She also had a heart-to-heart with a raccoon.

 Bob D'Amico/Walt Disney Television via Getty Images